 1. Clear a path around your tires

 Try to dig snow and ice away from the drive tires.
 You want to free up a few feet in front of and behind the tires so you can move the car back and forth.
+This is particularly important if your tires aren’t winterized, or if you haven’t taken steps to prepare your vehicle for the winter.
 Be sure to also dig out any snow under the front or middle of your car that is higher than its ground clearance.

 Of course a snow shovel makes this much easier, so try and store one in your trunk if you plan on driving in snowy conditions.

 2. Rock your car free of the snow

 Carefully switching from drive to reverse can help dislodge some of the snow around your wheels.
 “You go into drive, then reverse, then repeat,” says Mark Osborne, who oversees Michigan Technological University’s Winter Driving School.
 “But you have to be careful not to wreck your transmission.
 I put my foot on the brake at the peak of each ‘rock,’ so the car is motionless when I change gears.
 It’s also helpful to shift to neutral for a second before making the transition.”

 You’ll always be tempted to floor it if you’re stuck in snow or ice, but don’t.
 Go easy on the pedal to give the vehicle just a little gas for a moment, then let off.
 Repeat to enhance the needed “rocking” motion.
 It’s momentum that sets you free, not power.

 If you still can’t get your car free, you can next try and gain traction under your wheels.
 Things such as sandbags, salt, dirt or even kitty litter can be used when your car is stuck in snow.
 Throw several handfuls under your tires for improved traction, then try the gas again.